allegro/blog/_posts/2022-04-19-debt-reduction-in-the-product-roadmap.md

 layout: post
 title: "How to include refactoring into Product development roadmap?
 Reducing technical debt inspired by real options identification"
 author: [olga.dudzik]
-tags: [tech]
+tags: [tech, roadmaps, tech debt, product]
 ---

-## Nowadays, technical debt can be considered a bread and butter of most IT-powered enterprises around the world.
+Nowadays, technical debt can be considered the bread and butter of most IT-powered enterprises around the world.
 Almost every company that survived the startup phase and managed to deliver its first products to customers will face at some point technical challenges related to past architectural decisions.
 Although code engineering gets better every year, we cannot argue with the obvious fact of life: the market will always force many of us to deliver tech products faster than we wish.
 Time To Market has always been a key success factor for many product companies and it puts a lot of pressure on Engineering to keep up to challenging deadlines.

 Statistics explicitly show the scale of the problem.
 According to the survey conducted in 2020 by McKinsey[^1], tech debt can reach up to as much as 40% of the whole technology value.
 On average 10-20% of IT budget is ultimately consumed by tech debt management and most CIOs interviewed consider the problem significantly increasing over past years, especially in enterprise-size companies[^2].

 [^1]: https://www.mckinsey.com/business-functions/mckinsey-digital/our-insights/tech-debt-reclaiming-tech-equity
 [^2]: https://www.computerweekly.com/news/252504654/Technical-debt-is-holding-back-innovation

 As disturbing as it sounds, acknowledging the magnitude of the problem is the first step to dealing with it.

 So, here we get to the Product Management reality.
 Even if we are lucky and after a product discovery we manage to navigate a perfect niche where we can provide a long-awaited, successful product, we still can fail having technology adjusted to our plans and needs.
 And that would be a real PM tragedy, wouldn’t it?
 To cap it all, it might be hard to even talk about innovative solutions when maneuvering around limitations imposed by the legacy code.
 So any further development of our product may become increasingly tricky and take more time what eventually poses a threat to staying competitive.